Child and Adolescent Psychiatry Center for Research on Access

 Revolutionizing Equal Access to Care and Health (REACH) for ADHD

 The mission of REACH for ADHD (Revolutionizing Equal Access to Care and Health for ADHD) is to develop, test, and implement novel strategies to improve the lives of diverse individuals with Attention-Deficit/Hyperactivity Disorder (ADHD).
 In particular, our program focuses developing strategies to reduce disparities in ADHD detection and treatment, to address environmental contributors to the disorder, and to improve continuity of care.
 Our current projects include: 1) a 3-year project funded by the Gordon and Betty Moore Foundation and the Boston University Clinical and Translational Science Institute (CTSI) to develop a community health worker-led intervention to improve engagement in ADHD care; 2) an assessment of the psychometric properties of a revised ADHD Stigma Questionnaire and its Spanish adaptation; and 3) a National Institutes of Mental Health (NIHM)-funded project to develop an intervention targeting social determinants of health (SDoH) for low-income preschoolers with early symptoms of ADHD.
+For more information about our program, visit our website.

 PI: Andrea Spencer, MD – Associate Director of Integrated Pediatric Behavioral Health at Boston Medical Center